 So lets take a look at Churros in more detail.
 Where does the tradition come from and how are they really eaten in Spain.

 Churros for Breakfast

 In Spain Churros are typical for Sunday breakfast or on festival days.
 It´s also popular to have them after a long night out at 6am before you totter home.
 Often people pop out on Sunday mornings to get a lot of Churros to take home to share with the family.
 You see them wrapped up in a white paper bundle.

 Churros for Dessert ?

 Spanish Churros are also eaten in the afternooon for a snack (particularly on rainy or cold days).
-In Southern Spain thats around 6pm or so. (lunch is 3pm and dinner 9.30pm)
+In Southern Spain thats around 6pm or so. (lunchtime is usually around 3.00pm and dinner 9.00pm or 9.30pm)

 Churros are not eaten for dessert as they are fried and can feel a little heavy.
-It´s a breakfast item or an afternoon snack.
+It´s a breakfast item or an afternoon snack in Spain.

 The Origin of Churros